Teach Me

 1. What is a stroke?

 There are two main types of strokes: ischemic and hemorrhagic.
-Ischemic strokes occur when a blood clot blocks a blood vessel in the brain, cutting off its supply.
+Ischemic strokes occur when a blood clot blocks a blood vessel in the brain, cutting off its blood flow supply.
 Hemorrhagic strokes happen when a weakened blood vessel bursts and bleeds into the brain.

 Regardless of the type, both strokes can lead to a shortage of oxygen and nutrients reaching brain cells.
 Without this vital fuel, brain cells start to malfunction and die, causing problems with your body's functions.